 In cases where a HHCM/Health Home Care Management Agency (CMA) is faced with the potential disenrollment of a member who has not reached their goals (e.g., member choice), steps must be taken to ensure a safe transition from HHCM services.
-Other considerations may be needed for members of special populations (such as HARP eligible/enrolled individuals, HIV SNP, etc.) to ensure their continued safety and engagement in other community services.
+Other considerations may be needed for members of special populations (such as HARP eligible/enrolled individuals, HCBS, HIV SNP, etc.) to ensure their continued safety and engagement in other community services.

-Discharge Planning for the disenrollment of a member should be a collective process consisting of the member, member's Medicaid Managed Care Plan (MMCP), member's care team and supports.
+Discharge Planning for the disenrollment of a member should be a collective process consisting of the member (or Parent, Guardian, Legally Authorized Representative), member's Medicaid Managed Care Plan (MMCP), member'scare team, and supports.
 All communication must be reciprocal in nature to ensure responsibilities are clearly defined.
-Disenrollment must include steps to assure: member choice; member notification; provision of essential post disenrollment care and service information; protection of member Protected Health Information (PHI); following timelines and billing procedures; etc. Disenrollment activities should be monitored to include identification of high-risk populations (e.g., HARP, HIV SNP, etc.) and the potential for member re-engagement following disenrollment, if necessary.
+Disenrollment must include steps to assure: member choice; member notification; provision of essential post disenrollment care andservice information; protection of member Protected Health Information (PHI); following timelines and billing procedures; etc. Disenrollment activities should be monitored to include identification of high-risk populations (e.g., HARP, HCBS, HIV SNP, etc.) and the potential for member re-engagement following disenrollment, if necessary.